David Williams is Impact's Founder and CEO

 3. Model a human-centred approach to leadership

 Human-centred leadership is fundamentally about understanding the people you work with.
 Finding the time to have regular one-on-ones with your people and engaging them in open, honest, and empathetic dialogue will allow you to get to know them as individuals and develop a bedrock of trust to build your relationship on.
-This understanding will enable you to provide them with the right balance of support and challenge, empowering rather than instructing, collaborating rather than working separately, and allowing them on their own journey towards becoming human-centred leader.
+This understanding will enable you to provide them with the right balance of support and challenge, empowering rather than instructing, collaborating rather than working separately, and enabling them on their own journey towards becoming human-centred leader.

 4. Create space for leadership to emerge "Notice, Decide, Act."

-Developing a leadership culture is not about telling people how to be better leaders but about creating the opportunity for leadership to emerge organically.
 One of the most successful ways to do this is to take an innovation process and throw it wide open, bringing a diverse group of people into a room to talk about how to achieve it.
 This creates space for leadership to emerge from unexpected places.
 You can further enable this by providing the right conditions: support, provocation, openness, and challenge.
 Use this strategy to foster a culture in which leadership action can come from anywhere – a culture in which anyone can notice the need for change, decide what to do about it, and act.

 By adopting these strategies and mindset shifts, you will model and foster the conditions for a human-centred approach to leadership: self-awareness, collaboration, empathy, and a balance of support and challenge tailored to the individual.
 This is how you will create the leadership you think you need by encouraging and inspiring others to develop it for themselves.